Filed under:

 Photo by Pixabay on Pexels

 You live alone.
-You look at the door, and it's closed.
+You look at the door.
+It's closed.
 The lock is just as you secured it yesterday.
 You pick up the suitcase and toss it on the bed and open it.
 There, in fact, is money— notes— bundles of it.
-You start counting, and it's 2 million dollars.
+You start counting.
+It's two million dollars.

 Shawshank redemption movie poster